atef753951/Automotive/CAN_Bus_Communication_Simulator_ABS_Module/README.md

    - Simulate sending and receiving CAN messages between the ABS module and the main program.

 2. **ABS Module Functionality**:
-   - Simulate dynamic wheel speed generation (0 to a defined maximum speed).
+   - Simulate dynamic wheel speed generation.
    - Send wheel speed data to the main program through the CAN Bus.
    - Receive a stop command when the wheel speed exceeds a threshold of 120 km/h.